bp4mc2/fbm-in-rdf/representing simple facts.md

 .
 ```

-This is not a very satisfying conclusion, as this shape doesn't target our original triple, but only the reification of this triple as an rdf:Statement.
+This is not a very satisfying conclusion, as this shape doesn't target our original triple, but only the reification of this triple as an `rdf:Statement`.
 It does however makes it easy to extend this to complex fact types and also the inclusion of roles.

 ## Roles and fact types